 Should You Send A Friendly Rent Reminder Before Rent Is Due?

 Ultimately, the decision about whether or not you should use friendly rent reminders is up to you.
-You should only send these letters before rent is due if the tenant has agreed to receiving extra communication or is open to this type of notice.
-Otherwise, this might be seen as threatening or stressful to the tenant.
+You should only send these letters before rent is due if the tenant has agreed to receive extra communication or is open to this type of notice.
+Otherwise, they might see the notice as stressful or threatening.

 How Do You Politely Remind Someone To Pay Rent?

-If someone is late on paying their rent, you may be looking for a quick and easy way to remind them without threatening eviction.
-Usually, sending a simple rent reminder letter, email, or even making a phone call is the right choice.
-By quickly connecting with the tenant, you can find out if and when they intend to pay their rent.
+To politely remind a tenant to pay rent, personalize your communication with understanding and offer assistance for any issues preventing timely payment.
+Usually, sending a simple rent reminder letter or email or even making a phone call is the right choice.
+By quickly connecting with the tenant, you can determine if and when they intend to pay their rent.

 How Do You Send A Friendly Text Rent Reminder?